Amazon Alexa+ now turns your questions into AI-generated podcast episodes

 Published By: Shubham Arora | Published: May 19, 2026, 08:02 PM (IST)

 The feature is designed to work like a personalised audio explainer.
 Instead of searching for a podcast manually, users can simply ask Alexa+ about a topic, and the assistant creates a short podcast-style episode around it within minutes.
-Also Read: Apple Siri to feature auto-chat deletion feature like Messages app?
+Also Read: Google introduces Gemini Omni Flash at I/O 2026: AI can now simulate physics and edit videos

 The process is fairly simple.
 You just tell Alexa what you want to hear about, and it puts together a podcast-style episode around that topic.
 Before it generates the final version, it also gives you a quick idea of what the discussion will include.